Ben Edelman's Travel-Related Resources

 In most areas, vehicle traffic is quite light, and there's often a sidewalk.
 The busiest area is on the north side of the airport, between Terminal 5 and the Central Terminal Area.
 I advise particular caution there -- and remember the direction of British automobile traffic.

 If you're starting at the Central Terminal Area (Terminals 1 and 3), you'll need to get out to Inner Perimeter Road to begin.
 Most automobile traffic to/from the CTA uses a "Main Tunnel" out to Perimeter Road.
 But there are also two small tunnels, one on each side of the Main Tunnel.
-The small tunnels are largely for bicycles, but they're also suitable for runners.
-Signs tell pedestrians to keep out, but I felt comfortable there.
+The outbound-side tunnel is for bicyclists and very limited vehicles (maintenance vehicles only?).
+Signs clearly indicate that pedestrians should keep out, but I used it anyway, I believe in a lane intended for bicycles.
+I remember feeling safe and comfortable there, though extra caution is definitely appropriate.
+A natural alternative is to take a bus from the CTA bus station to the first stop (on Bath Road, just outside the airport property), then run back in.
+Given the short distance, there are numerous bus routes.
+Local bus service is free.

-I once began this run at the BA T5 Arrivals Lounge (available for long-haul arrival passengers in BA premium cabins and certain top-level elite passengers).
-Officially, their bag check staff only allows bags to be left while a passenger remains in the lounge, but when I explained the purpose of my brief exit from the lounge, the attendant was agreeable.
+I sometimes begin this run at the BA T5 Arrivals Lounge (available for long-haul arrival passengers in BA premium cabins and certain top-level elite passengers).
+Officially, their bag check staff only allows bags to be left while a passenger remains in the lounge, but when I explain the purpose of my brief exit from the lounge, the attendant is usually agreeable.

 It's also possible to begin this run on any of the hotels on Bath Road.
 Begin by following signs to Heathrow Terminals 1 and 3 / Central Terminal Area, or to Terminal 5, and be alert for signs to Perimeter Road.